 Problems, which are provoked by the separate realization of the design and front-end

 Design and front-end implementation can be assigned to different teams.
 These teams have various internal processes, standards and approaches to project realization.
 It provokes difficulties.
 An amazing design is spoiled by coders, who perceive it as difficult and look for alternatives in its realization.
 Sometimes coders look for design alternatives to spend less time to implement code.
 As a result, time on project transition between UX phases and front is wasted and the end result that users will receive is qualitatively different from what UX designers have conceived who tried to focus on the user

-When designers and front-end engineers are from the same team, united by joint approach and communication process, it gives incredible advantages.
-In such a case they have a superficial knowledge of each other’s job, can make quick edits and use common tools.
+When designers and front-end engineers are from the same team, united by a joint approach and communication process, it gives incredible advantages.
+In such a case they have a superficial knowledge of each other’s job, can make quick edits, and use common tools.
 It can be Figma, Framer, Sketch, etc.

 Is it a good idea to sit between two chairs?

 A designer should know the basics of making layouts to understand what could be done and what couldn’t.
 But any attempts to become a professional in both areas, as a rule, are unfortunate because it’s too complicated to receive a massive volume of knowledge.

 Anyway, competent product design engineers need to know about basic mistakes and try to avoid them:

 1.Uncoordinated layout.
 It’s a good idea to use a grid, to remember about golden ratio rules, and to write explanatory notes for the front-end developer.